kuir-juach/Capstone_final_Project/README.md

 - **Bilingual support** (English and Arabic)
 - **Low-resource optimization** for rural areas
 - **User-friendly interface** accessible to all literacy levels

-## GitHub Repository
-Here is the link to the GitHub https://github.com/kuir-juach/Capstone_final_Project.git
-## Link to the Video
-Here is the link to the demo video https://drive.google.com/file/d/1GA5hz_PToKVEaL7oGmfHcN59GWGnADnn/view?usp=sharing

 ## Environment Setup & Installation